 You can work as a kitchen hand without any formal qualifications and get training on the job.
 However, entry into this occupation may be improved by obtaining a qualification in hospitality.

-The Certificate II in Hospitality (Kitchen Operations) and Certificate II in Kitchen Operations are offered at State Training Providers and other registered training organisations throughout Western Australia.
+The Certificate II in Hospitality (Kitchen Operations) and Certificate II in Kitchen Operations are offered at TAFE Colleges and other registered training organisations throughout Western Australia.

 You can also complete a traineeship in hospitality (catering operations).
 The traineeship takes nine months to complete and is available as a school-based traineeship.